Kirk-Wang/Cloud-Native/README.md

 * We need to change the selector of the `rng` service!
 * Let's add another label to that selector(e.g. enabled=yes)

+### Complex selectors
+* If a selector specifies multiple labels, they are understood as a logical AND (In other words: the pods must match all the labels)
+* Kubernetes has support for advanced, set-based selectors (But these cannot be used with services, at least not yet!)